 Michael’s work has been included in the Toronto International Fringe Festival, Edmonton Fringe Festival, Summerworks Theatre Festival, and the In the Soil Festival.
 As Artistic Director of Theatre Lab he has created: Dead End, First Sight, Naked Ladies: a play, Centre of the Universe, You Can Sleep When You’re Dead, To The Last Cry, The Other Houdini, Smother, Halcyon Youth, Warriors, Elegy and The Son of The Man.

-Michael is a core member of The Wrecking Ball and is a graduate of the Humber Theatre conservatory program, where he has since become an occasional guest instructor.
+Michael is a core member of The Wrecking Ball and is a graduate of the Humber Theatre conservatory program.

 Sigrid Velis is an actor, producer and arts administrator.
 She has appeared in various independent productions in Toronto and in her hometown of London, Ontario, and has toured across the United States with Kid’s Entertainment/King Cole Theatrical’s production of Stellaluna.